Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

 Alex Verdugo At The Plate

-- In 37 games this season (30.1%), Verdugo has picked up an RBI, and in 13 of those games (10.6%) he had two or more.
+- In 38 games this year (30.6%), Verdugo has picked up an RBI, and in 13 of those games (10.5%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.